Stephen

 Research Description

-Professor Leone's research interests include ultrafast laser investigations in the soft x-ray and extreme ultraviolet (XUV) to probe valence and core levels, attosecond physics and chemistry, attosecond wave mixing and multidimensional spectroscopy, state-resolved decay processes and time dynamics investigations, in atoms, molecules, and solids.
+Professor Leone's research interests include ultrafast laser investigations in the soft X-ray and extreme ultraviolet (XUV) to probe valence and core levels, attosecond physics and chemistry, attosecond wave mixing and multidimensional spectroscopy, state-resolved decay processes and time dynamics investigations, in atoms, molecules, and solids

-Current projects are grouped along a few main themes: (1) ultrafast laser-induced molecular dynamics including ring-opening and dissociation reactions, electronic-nuclear dynamics across curve crossings and conical intersections, and formation and propagation of coherent superpositions; (2) dynamics of photoexcited solids, including semiconductors, ferromagnetic metals, layered heterostructures, two-dimensional van der Waals materials, and nanoparticles, such as ultrafast charge and spin dynamics in thin films and nanostructures, and electron-lattice coupling in solar relevant semiconductors; (3) development of new methods such as four wave mixing and multidimensional XUV spectroscopy.
-Methods include: ultrafast time-resolved soft x-ray and XUV spectroscopy via photoelectron emission and transient absorption/reflectivity dynamics on the attosecond to picosecond time scale.
+(2) dynamics of photoexcited solids, including semiconductors, ferromagnetic metals, layered heterostructures, two-dimensional van der Waals materials, and nanoparticles, such as ultrafast charge and spin dynamics in thin films and nanostructures, and electron-lattice coupling in solar relevant semiconductors;

-Recent highlights:
+Recent Highlights

 In the News